documentary photography project

 During this project I wanted to

-understand how humour had been
+how humour had been

 used as a tool to unify and liberate